BattMoTeam/BattMo.jl/joss/paper.md

 The simulation input parameters, including the cell parameters cycling protocol parameters, and simulation related settings, are specified through json schemas.
 In this respect, we follow the guidelines of the Battery Interface Ontology (BattINFO) to support semantic interoperability in accordance with the FAIR principles.

-# Convenient Functionalities
+# Functionalities Overview

-- BattINFO- and EMMO-compliant input formats for semantic interoperability
+- BattINFO- and EMMO-compliant input formats for semantic interoperability.
+- P2D and P4D modelling with additional sub models like SEI growth, and temperature dependence.
+- Parameter calibration and design optimization.
 - Automatic validation of model instances, parameters, and settings to prevent unclear errors.
 - Guidance for parameter set development, including clear definitions of parameters and settings.
 - Convenient tools for inspecting, printing, and plotting cell information and simulation results.